faisalrahman36/Healpy_Utility_Galaxy_Surveys/README.md

 If you find the code useful in your analysis then please cite the repo and/or papers (b) and (c) which used part of earlier versions of this code, and so were part of the development process.

-Please cite Healpy and Healpix and check if there any specific citing guidelines on their website:
+Please cite Healpy and Healpix, and check if there any specific citing guidelines on their website:

 https://healpix.sourceforge.io/